jabberjabberjabber/Chunkify/README.md

 ## Contribution and License

 Feel free to contribute and submit issues or pull requests.
-The script is licensed under [Your chosen license here].
+The script is licensed under the MIT license.